 I miss an evolution with Doctrine.
 When some packages are stuck for 2-3 years in one place, there is probably already a better replacement.
 Either on Packagist or in your mind.

-That why I'm dropping my packages built on Doctrine.
+That's why I'm dropping support for my Zenify packages built for Doctrine.

 When you take a step back, you realize, all this can happen to your project too.
 I recommend taking some time to reflect, where your project goes and what is the reason - you, company or project's system?

 What do you think?
 Do you see prosperity?
 Or alternatives like NextrasORM or Atlas ORM?
 Or even different pattern than ORM?
 Let me know.
 My knowledge is very limited and I'd be happy to learn something new.
 Thank you!